atom-model/ATOM/README.md

 * `lib`: common files used by both Atmosphere and Hydrosphere
 * `python`: source code for the Python interface
 * `tinyxml2`: the [TinyXML-2](http://www.grinninglizard.com/tinyxml2/) XML parser

-## Compilation

-TODO

-## CLI usage

-The simplest way to run a model is to configure it through the XML file and then run it, batch style.
-The model will run to completion and you will have output files to examine once it completes.

-To get started with this, look at `examples/config.xml` for the default configuration.
-You can run it with:

-    atm examples/config.xml

-Model output will be visible in the `output/` directory.

-## Jupyter Notebook usage

-The Python module can be installed with:

-    pip install -e python

-Then, start a Jupyter Notebook server:

-    jupyter notebook

-From within the Jupyter web interface, you can open `examples/Demo.ipynb`.
-This includes some basic visualisation of the model output.

-## Python script usage

-You can write Python scripts to manipulate and run the model.
-See `examples/sample.py` for an example.

-Run:

-    python examples/sample.py

-You will then have output in the `output/` directory to analyse.

 ## Configuration